ARMmbed/mbed-os-tools/docs/QUICKSTART.md

 This document provides examples for all three methods of testing.

+* Use [Unity framework](https://github.com/ThrowTheSwitch/Unity) supported by mbed: [Unity](https://github.com/ARMmbed/unity) framework.
+  * Please have a look at our Unity integration under lean test hardness called [utest: A Simple C++ Test Harness](https://github.com/ARMmbed/utest).
+Utest documentation provides [examples how to use it with Greentea](https://github.com/ARMmbed/utest#example).
 * You can also create [unit tests](http://en.wikipedia.org/wiki/Unit_testing) with the mbed compatible CppUTest library.
 Information about the CppUTest library can be found [here](https://cpputest.github.io/manual.html) or
-* use [Unity framework](https://github.com/ThrowTheSwitch/Unity) supported by mbed: [Unit](https://github.com/ARMmbed/unity) framework.

 Both test tools and host test scripts are written in Python 2.7.
 This means some knowledge about Python development is required.